mattjay/WebLogStats/README.md

-# apacheCounter.py
+# Web Log Stats
-Python script to parse through an Apache log file and return the number of requests and unique IPs in a given time period
+Python script to parse through a web log file and return the number of requests and unique IPs in a given time period

-It takes Apache log files via -f, the number of hours back you'd like to look -t (Default = 24 hours), and if you want the actual list of unique IPs -i or a list of the Top N most common IPs via -n
+It takes web (apache or nginx for now) log files via -f, the number of hours back you'd like to look -t (Default = 24 hours), and if you want the actual list of unique IPs -i or a list of the Top N most common IPs via -n

 Options:
 ```